seb776/CSToGDScript/README.md

 The other idea that came was, why not looking if there exist a tool to automate that ?
 We did note found anything usable, then we thought, well, why not write it ourselves ?
 That’s how we decided to create a transpiler to transform C# to GDScript.
 Hopefully both languages are really close semantically, also their typing system works almost the same.
 The thing works and is opensourced so give it a shot and do PR and post issues !

 Our game is currently built with the following process : Godot4.0 C# → CSToGDScript → Godot4.0 GDScript → Web 😀

+# Known issues
+- Some Identifier (godot APIs) are string-replaced in a non intelligent way this can have side effects

+# Ideas
+- Detect .Net exclusive APIs (port some ?)